Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia Stats and Trends

+- Virginia has played six games, with three wins against the spread.

+- The Cavaliers covered the spread in their only game when favored by 10.5 points or more.

-- Virginia's games this year have gone over the total in two out of five opportunities (40%).
+- Virginia's games this year have hit the over two times in five opportunities (40%).

-- Virginia is 3-1 against the spread and 4-1 overall in games when it records more than 28.8 points.
+- Virginia is 3-1 against the spread and 4-1 overall in games when it puts up more than 28.8 points.

-- When Virginia picks up more than 429.2 yards, the team is 3-2 against the spread and 4-2 overall.

-- The Cavaliers have nine giveaways this season, while the Blue Devils have nine takeaways .
+- This year, the Cavaliers have turned the ball over nine times, while the Blue Devils have forced nine.

 - Find the latest spread and moneyline odds for Virginia at SISportsbook.